GoingBytes/feed-supermaster-webhook/README.txt

 Changes:

 - Remove unnecessary stuff (see the mother repo - https://github.com/umputun/feed-master - for that stuff)
-- Use a telegram bot to publish news to a group
+- Send new news to a webhook

-Get the chat ID value using the command /chat_id after adding the bot to a group.

 Build in DEV: